PESD/akbash/akjob/README.md

 This is not normal but there is a small possibility that when you make a change to a job, the akjobd daemon might be reading from a cache and not see that change.
 You may need to restart the daemon so the change is picked up.
 Again, this is not typical.
 ### Logging
 You may want to examine the log files written by akjob to confirm your job is running without problems.
 The log files are located in BASE_DIR/akjob/logs.

+**akjobd.log** contains log messages from the akjob.akjobd.
+This file is rotated once a day and 15 days of logs are kept.
-The log files rotate once a day and only 15 days of logs are kept.
+**akjob.job.log** contains log messages from akjob.models and contains more information about the jobs running.
+This file is rotated once a day and 15 days of logs are kept.
+**akjobd.out** contains the stdout and stderr output from akjobd after it daemonizes.
+This file is truncated each time akjobd is started.

 Akjob logging is a mess.
-Multiple files are used because when akjobd daemonized, all file descriptors are closed so new ones need to be opened.
-Also, the logging documentation says you should not log to the same file from different processes (from different modules is fine if they're ran in the same process).
-The akjobd daemon runs from a different process then django so multiple files need to be used.
-The python logging module seem to choose to use whatever the last logging file handler that was used so logging seems to jump around between files.

 Here are some ideas to improve logging in future versions.
 Use a more standard python logging setup that uses propogation.
-Configure the daemon to not close the logging file descriptors when it deamonizes.
+Figure out a better way to handle logging before and after akjobd has daemonized.
+The logging documentation says you should not log to the same file from different processes (from different modules is fine if they're ran in the same process).
+The akjobd daemon runs from a different process then django so multiple files need to be used.

 TODO: Documentation on using akjob's logging in custom job code objects.